Get

 Something that’s not as cute about these toe beans is that cats sweat through them.
 Most of the time, cats sweat so little that you won’t notice their sweat.
 Whenever it gets really hot or stressful, however, you can see little paw prints on the ground from the toe bean sweat.
 Look at the table next time you take your cat to the vet!

-Additionally, there are scent glands located between the toe beans.
+Additionally, there are scent glands located between the toes.
 This location for the scent glands causes experts to wonder if cats knead and scratch to mark their territory.
 Every time they move, the glands are activated between the beans, causing the scent to be marked on the location and show other cats that it is their territory.

 3. Toe Beans Are Highly Sensitive

 Have you ever noticed that your cat doesn’t like its toe beans being touched?
 The reason for this is that toe beans are highly sensitive.
-In fact, cat paws, in general, contain a lot of nerve receptors, causing the toe beans and paws to act like sensors.
+In fact, cat paws, in general, contain a lot of nerve endings, causing the toe beans and paws to act like sensors.

 Because of this fact, toe beans help cats hunt and hide from predators.
-They can detect pressure, texture, and maybe vibrations all through the cute little toe bean pads.
+They can detect pressure, temperature, texture, and maybe vibrations all through the cute little toe bean pads.
 At the same time, they can also feel a lot of temperature and pain in these locations, which is why cats don’t like you touching them.

 close up of cat paws